Reviews

 MSI GL76 Cinebench

-After the CPU Test, we have also done a short GPU Performance test.
-For GPU Testing, we used the 3DMark application.
-The results are following:
+After the CPU test, we also did a short GPU performance test.
+For the GPU test, we used the 3DMark application.
+Here are the results:

 MSI GL76 3DMARK